pheromone-party/Uncoupling/README.md

 # Uncoupling
-A sample-splitting and resampling class for ChucK, designed for live-coding performances
+A sample-splitting and resampling class for ChucK, designed for use in live-coding performances